-Experticity is a network for marketing through expert influencers, including retail associates.
-Experticity has built the world's largest community of influential category experts and connects them with more than 750 of the world's top brands to create a new breed of buying experience - one that is informed, genuine, and mutually beneficial.
-Experticity's community of nearly 1 million experts comprises industry professionals, category opinion leaders, and influential retail sales associates that are actively sought out for trusted recommendations on what to buy.
-To learn more about Experticity and how its rapidly growing community of brands and experts are transforming today's buying experience, visit experticity.com.
+ExpertVoice is a platform for marketing through expert influencers.
+ExpertVoice has built the world's largest community of influential category experts and connects them with more than 800 of the world's top brands to create a new breed of buying experience - one that is informed, genuine, and mutually beneficial.
+ExpertVoice's community of nearly 1 million experts comprises industry professionals, category opinion leaders, and influential retail sales associates that are actively sought out for trusted recommendations on what to buy.
+To learn more about ExpertVoice and how its rapidly growing community of brands and experts are transforming today's buying experience, visit expertvoice.com.